wangzhongyang/sql2proto/README.md

 ## What is sql2proto
-It is common to design the database first, and then write a proto file, which may contain objects with a table structure.
+In the work, the database is generally designed first, and then the proto file is written, and the proto file may contain objects of the table structure.

-If you don't find a relevant program on the Internet, you'll just pick one up
+Because there is no related program found on the Internet, this program was developed

 [中文说明](./README-zh.md)